-In our last Soligent Standard I mentioned that with grid-tied solar when a grid outage occurs, solar is disconnected in order to protect personnel repairing the grid.
+In our last Soligent Standard Monthly Newsletter, I mentioned that with grid-tied solar when a grid outage occurs, solar is disconnected in order to protect personnel repairing the grid.
 In order to allow solar to continuously provide power to a house, adding a storage system can help!
 Let’s discuss the “why” and the “how” of residential storage.
 There are a number of reasons “why” adding storage to a solar system is advantageous: these reasons could be for back-up and resiliency needs or grid-based service needs.
 Some grid-service needs include limited net metering access and protection against incremental rate hikes.

 Regarding “how” to add storage, I want to highlight 3 essential steps that ensure proper storage sizing.
 The first is to identify the critical loads needing battery support.
 Often, we do not think twice when running multiple household appliances simultaneously.
-But if the power goes out, it is better to err on the conservative side when running many loads off of your batteries!
+But if the power goes out, it is better to err on the conservative side when running multiple loads off of your batteries.
 The second is to select a hybrid, battery-based inverter.
 The load calculation determines the kW power size of the inverter but there may be a few brand options to evaluate within the same size category.